shadowed1/Chard/README.md

 - LXC and VM support is not fully implemented.
 - Apps using Pulse Audio uses a different volume curve than apps using ALSA.

+- Sucrose users can launch Chard with `sudo chard root`.
+Sucrose users should uninstall Chard with VT-2.
 <br>

 ### Changelog: